jayhcrawford/jayhcrawford/README.md

 Hello, world ;-)

 I'm Jay,
-  I'm a web developer and programmer who is based in Los Angeles.
-I have an interest in the visual arts.
-  This is my Github!
-Please help me learn how to be a coder--visual arts are not lucrative!
+  I have an interest in the visual arts, in music, and in computer generated graphics and 3D applications.
+I was inspired to learn how to program by the Blender community, and by my love for video games.

 Thank you